 - Level III – Least probable

-Use your judgment as you determine which threats rate higher than others.
-It’s easy to imagine a power outage or job loss happening, but harder to envision a super volcano eruption.
-Historically, a burglary or short-term natural disaster is more probable than full economic collapse, and a nuclear war is less probable than a terrorist attack.
+Determine which threats rate higher than others.
+It’s easy to imagine a power outage or job loss happening, but harder to imagine a super volcano blowing off.
+Historically, a burglary or short-term natural disaster is more probable than economic collapse, and an economic collapse is more probable than an asteroid strike.

 Remember, this is a threat assessment for your situation.
-Do not look at global probabilities of a war if you don’t think it’s coming to your area of the world.
-For me, living in rural Maine, I’m not too worried about a tornado.
-Snowstorms that cause power outages happen multiple times a year, however.
+Do not look at global probabilities of a war if you don’t think it’s coming to your area of the world, though repercussions of it—like higher energy prices and supply chain shortages—might.
+In rural Maine, I’m not too worried about a tornado, but storms cause power outages multiple times a year.

-No one can dictate what concerns should weigh heaviest for you, however, or how apprehensive to be about specific events.
-Move items up and down until the list feels right to you.
-You can always adjust it later; in fact, you should as time goes on and circumstances change.
+Move items up and down until the list feels right.
+No one can dictate what concerns should weigh heaviest for you.
+You’re in charge of your plan.
+You can always adjust it later; in fact, you should adjust it as time goes on and circumstances change.

 Consider scope versus probability.
 You likely found an inverse correlation between event size and probability.
 As the size of the threat increases its probability falls.
 The worst things are also the least likely.

-The good thing is that the more likely events – due to their limited scope – require fewer necessities to weather safely and in relative comfort.
-That understanding alone should drive your decision making into focus.
-What would you need on hand to survive a nuclear war with more than just luck?
+The good thing is that the more likely events – due to their limited scope – require fewer supplies and skills.
+What you need for a natural disaster is less than what would you need to survive a nuclear war.

 Step 3 – Make a Supplies List

-Now it’s time to start thinking about what it is you need to survive the events in each threat level.
-Knowing what you and your family’s situation is and the threats you face, you’re positioned to identify gaps in readiness.
+Now it’s time to start thinking about what you need to survive the events in each threat level.
+Knowing what you and your family’s situation is and the threats you face, you can identify gaps in readiness.

 Starting with the most likely events on your list, what you would need to get through them?
 Job loss or a short-term natural disaster would require what – food and water?
 Cash on hand?
 Security?
 First aid?
 Hand tools?

 If you get stuck, go back to the list of things you use every day.
 If a storm prevented you from getting to the store and buying supplies, what would you miss the most?
-Those items used most frequently represent a good place to start a shopping list.
+The items used most often is where to start a shopping list.

 Break these items into separate lists by category: